 In the next window, you can give your virtual machine a name.
 Then click finish to begin installing OS to your virtual machine.

-Here’s a screenshot of ubuntu virtual machine running in virt-manager window.
+Here’s a screenshot of the Ubuntu virtual machine running in virt-manager window.